Hamzeali/Hamzeali/README.md

 My name is Hamze, Software Engineer graduated from <a href="https://www.uni-siegen.de/start/">Siegen University</a>, Germany.

-- 🔭 I’m currently working as a software engineer in at <a href="https://www.point.de/startseite/">PoINT Software & Systems</a>
+- 🔭 I’m currently working as a software engineer at <a href="https://www.point.de/startseite/">PoINT Software & Systems</a>
 - :nerd_face: I’m java developer
 - 💬 Ask me about anything you want
 - 📫 How to reach me: Hamze_ali1995@hotmail.com